shortcurb/renogy_reader/README.md

 * Power connector
 * Three connectors for offboard relays (either 5V or powered by the board's main input voltage)
 * RJ45 (ethernet) header, its mechanically compatible with an RJ12 cord, which is what you'll need for the CC plug
+    * This actually insn't true, as the RJ12 can get inserted wrong and have incorrect contacts.
+I soldered an ethernet cord to an RJ12 cord and am using that now.

 If you want an unpopulated or pre-populated board, please reach out to me.
 JLCPCB sends me 5 for every order, and I only need 1.